JeffreyChan0913/Iris/README.md

 else:
 	print("G")
 ```
+One of seven branches, we will only print one particular statement.

-Albeit we have some many branches ( branches is really referring to the amount of if elif checkings), only one of them will be executed.
+Keypoint here is, it doesnt matter how many branches ( branches is really referring to the amount of if elif checkings) we have, only one of them will be executed.